sammous/biasimpact/README.md

 The dataprovider is composed by the `RSSReader` and the `StoryRSS`.
 The `RSSReader` reads rss feeds and the `StoryRSS` aggregates the feeds to save it in a database.

-## BiasImpacted

-Frond end of the BiasImpact application